-An earthquake insurance policy is added on to existing policies, and serves as additional coverage.
+An earthquake insurance policy is added to existing policies and serves as additional coverage.
 It's commonly known as a policy rider.
 A typical earthquake insurance policy rider may cover the following:

 Additionally, one other perk to earthquake insurance is that the coverage extends to events like mudslides, tremors, and even sinkholes.

 Our independent agents shop around to find you the best coverage.